Open Actively Recruiting

 • Unwilling or unable to provide informed consent

-• Active major psychiatric or neurologic disorders associated with neurocognitive impairment
+• Active major medical, psychiatric, or neurologic disorder associated with neurocognitive impairment

-• Active or history of stroke, traumatic brain injury with loss of consciousness, or other neurologic disorder (e.g., Epilepsy, Huntington's disease, Parkinson's disease)
+• History of stroke (if the stroke in our judgment is related to the memory problem), traumatic brain injury with loss of consciousness, or other neurologic disorder (e.g., epilepsy, Huntington's disease, Parkinson's disease)

 • Non-English speaking participants